itepastra/QDI-homework-week-3-4/main.typ

 	For the read-out using a QPC, sketch what other thing needs to be added to the device that was sketched on the chalk board?
 ]

+For read-out using a QPC the quantum point contact needs to be added, we can see it in @qdot.
+On the right side, the part with the blue fill and black border needed to be modified to have the small channel on the right side.
+This makes it a QPC.

 #problem[
 	Use the cartoons to describe how you would read out the final qubit state.
 What do